 Beat SCAD are aiming to raise £16,000 from our charity walk this year to deliver one quarter of The Alice Project total.
 Please donate to help us reach our goal.
 Thank you!

-SCAD is an uncommon heart condition that cannot currently be predicted or prevented and is underdiagnosed due to a lack of awareness.
-People affected by SCAD often fail to act on their symptoms because they dont suspect it could be their heart when they are fit and healthy.
+SCAD cannot currently be predicted or prevented and is under diagnosed due to a lack of awareness.
+People affected by SCAD may fail to act on their symptoms because they do not suspect it could be their heart when they are fit and healthy.
 Doctors misdiagnose or diagnose late, which can lead to severe heart damage or heart failure in some cases.